-At this time Hahn continued to work on, and eventually produced and printed a Herero grammar and dictionary – a significant and important step for effective Bible translation.
+At this time Hahn produced and printed a Herero grammar and dictionary.
+This was a significant and important step for effective Bible translation.
 This work would eventually earn him the Doctorate from the University of Berlin, in 1873.

 His foster son Daniel Cloete was left in charge of the Otjikango mission.

 Between 1859 and 1863 the mission had dropped to its lowest level ever as this period was characterized by continuous unrest and upheavals, after the death of Jonker Afrikaner in 1861.
-Only one missionary, Franz Heinrich Kleinschmidt remained in Nama/ Damaraland.
+Only one missionary, Franz Heinrich Kleinschmidt remained.

 In Germany, Hahn was offered the post of director of the Berlin Missionary society.
 He turned that offer down and persuaded the Rhenish mission to send him back – but this time with more missionaries.
 He persuaded the Mission society to adopt a new approach i.e. the formation of a “Missions Kolonie“ - a missionary colony.
 Hahn was a pioneer in what is today called ‘holistic mission’.
 Nambala and Buys comment,

 “Hahn endeavored to convey a comprehensive Christian message in three parts …